yaoluo/PointGroupPy/README.md

 # PointGroupPy
-A pure python Group theory pacakge for point group.
-Useful for modeling of crystals and moleculars.
+A pure Python package for group theory focused on point groups.
+Ideal for crystal and molecular modeling.